Explore Family-Friendly Colorado This Fall

-Let these itineraries inspire your travels.
+Let these itineraries, built for petty much anyone in your life, inspire your travels.

 Fuel up for the day at Garden of the Gods Market and Café, where farmhouse decor and genuine hospitality will have you feeling the area’s warmest welcome.
 The seasonally inspired Pumpkin Bread French Toast is a menu favorite that comes with Chantilly cream and toasted pepitas, all topped with real maple syrup.
-After breakfast, head south to Cheyenne Canyon and the Seven Bridges Trail for a moderate 3.7-mile hike featuring a waterfall and — you guessed it — bridges.
+After breakfast, head south to Cheyenne Cañon and the Seven Bridges Trail for a moderate 3.7-mile hike featuring a waterfall and — you guessed it — bridges.
 Good news: Leashed pups are welcome on the trail.

 In September, make a beeline to Pueblo’s Chile & Frijoles Festival to celebrate the city’s harvest of its best-loved crop: the Pueblo green chile.
 Cooking demonstrations, musical performances, frijole-spitting and jalapeño-eating contests all provide fiery entertainment.
 Visit the farmers’ market to find green-chile creations that you can take back home.